|White Lies: Tuakiri Huna: the book|

 I also sigh when organisation-speak – ‘career’, ‘mentorship’, ‘networking’ – and its associated paradigms dominate discussions about how to ensure that more work by and about women reaches screen audiences.
 I sigh at their primary focus on paid work, including circumstances where individuals, organisations and systems withhold appropriate payment from artists, in the contexts referred to in this poster, in internships and through illegal downloading.

 Of course all these things are important.
 Of course I support people being paid for their work.
-But when organisation-oriented discussion focuses solely on individual ‘careers’, making money and comparative incomes, on structural problems like sexism and on negative questions about women’s behaviour, like ‘Why don’t women compete more?’ this deflects attention from other significant, gendered, and positive practices that affect women’s participation in organisation-dominated filmmaking, (or theatre, publishing, exhibition).
+But when organisation-oriented discussion focuses solely on individual ‘careers’, making money and comparative incomes and on negative questions about women’s behaviour, like ‘Why don’t women compete more?’ this deflects attention from structural problems like sexism *and* from other significant, gendered, and positive practices that affect women’s participation in organisation-dominated filmmaking, (or theatre, publishing, exhibition).
 As patterns of behaviour, these arts-specific practices can be described as ‘creative life making’ – I'd prefer another term but this will work in the interim, as a response to debates about 'creative work' and 'the creative industries'.
 There may be men with similar practices, but in my observation and from what I’ve heard these practitioners tend to be women.

 The practices can sometimes be linked to 'career', to 'mentorship' or to 'networking' or to ‘work/life balance’ as expressed in other professions, in intersectionalities that parallel the intersectionalities of gender, race, ethnicity, sexuality and class.
 But not always.
 I’m most familiar with them in association with women who are committed to the hard, solitary work of generating a story from scratch, using various literary and visual mediums, who view that work as part of a wider creative life that often embraces activism, who honour their wide-ranging interdependencies, and whose responses to opportunity are not governed by ‘career’ imperatives.
 But I think they may affect women's participation in filmmaking as writers and directors, too, remembering Meryl Streep's reasons about why she does not direct, in this clip (not available in New Zealand now and maybe not outside the United States); and her statement that "I have a holistic need to work and to have huge ties of love in my life.
 I can't imagine eschewing one for the other."